FUSEBOX 1982

 by Lorne Goldman

 This is the first of the Morgan "modern" fuseboxes.
 It is difficult to pinpoint its exact dates as Morgan went through a transition era at both its debut and its finale where cars would be fit with what was available that day from the local motor factor on Worcester Road.
 To further complicate matters, it was fit to the EFI Plus 8s first at a time they were still making carb Plus 8s.
-In any event, it is impossible to confuse with earlier boxes (which contained only a small handful of fuses.
+In any event, they are impossible to confuse with earlier boxes (which contained only a small handful of fuses.
 However, it is not a very robust affair and could have been replaced after becoming defective over the last 25 years.

 WATCHPOINT: From this fusebox on, the fuseboxes became internally bussed.
 Most automobile fuse boxes since the 1980s have internal busses.
 (God knows where they find these automobiles terms!)
 A "bus", in auto electric lingo, is an internal conductor that make a mutual connection between several fuse positions.
 For example, if you have a number of components that should operate with the ignition key on only, (coil, fuel pump, windscreen wipers etc) why have a separate power wire to the fuse pox for each of them?
 It is a waste of wire and the more unnecessary wires you have in a car the more mistakes that you can cause.